-- Our start up screen, spruced-up and slimmed-down, is worth a gander — as is the helpful way that dates now stick to the top of a channel while scrolling through messages.
-Though if you don't notice them, but quietly feel a little bit happier for reasons you can't put your finger on, that's cool too.
+- …As is the helpful way that dates now stick to the top of a channel while scrolling through messages.

-- It’s been a long time coming but brings us joy to say: 100% less reloading during drag and drop.
-How much?
-100%.
-That's all the percents, people.
-Sorry about the previous frustration.
+- It’s been a long time coming but brings us joy to say: There's now 100% less reloading during drag and drop!

-- For those encountering a screen claiming "Something’s not working", it turns out the main thing not working was this screen: it is no more.
+- Repeated visits to the "Something’s not working" screen?
+Turns out the main thing not working was that screen.
+It is no more.

 - If you kept the app running for a long time, you might be on the receiving end of two consecutive updates.
-Now good things come to those who wait, one-at-a-time, as is proper.
+Now things are one-at-a-time, as they should be.

-- The sidebar now scoots considerately out of the way when viewing full-screen video.
+- Out of consideration, we scooted the sidebar out of your way when viewing full-screen video.

-- We fixed exiting full-screen video when pressing the aptly-named “Escape” key.
+- We fixed your ability to exit — or escape — full-screen video by pressing the aptly-named “Escape” key.

 - The blackout caused by a window being closed while full-screen, with one request confoundingly eclipsing the other, has been sunsetted.

-- Found: One missing Ctrl-1 / Cmd-1 hotkey.
+- Found: Missing Ctrl-1 / Cmd-1 hotkey.
 Please call 1-800-SLACKME to claim.
-Don't actually call that.
+Don't actually call that number.
 It doesn't do anything.
-Unlike the hotkey (now).
+Unlike the hotkey.